Spyromancy/team-profile-generator/README.md

 ## Usage

-The application will run in the command line with node and take in user input to create a website showing the team they built.
+The application will run in the command line with `node index.js` and will take in user input to create a website based on said input.

 ## Contributing